Dr. Brian K. Burton, Dean

 All majors in the College of Business and Economics (CBE) must maintain good academic standing with the University.
 A student with a Western Washington University cumulative GPA average below 2.0 will be dismissed from the College and not permitted to take additional courses in the College of Business and Economics until the deficiency is repaired.
-Students with two successive quarters of a CBE GPA cumulative average below a 2.0 will be dismissed from the College.
+Students with two successive quarters of a CBE GPA cumulative average below a 2.3 will be subject to dismissal from the College of Business and Economics.

 Requirements for Bachelor’s Degree

 Besides the general requirement for graduation from the University, explained elsewhere in this catalog, CBE has the following specific requirements:

 - At least 50 percent of the business credit hours required for the business degree must be taken at Western Washington University